 Then we have to include some lead particles, asbestos, and for good measure add to it all, some mold.

-All these things can be in the indoor air you breathe also because you do not air your house on a daily basis.
+All these things can be in the indoor air you breathe also because you do not air your house daily.

-We often bring the pollutants home in things like badly made candles, air fresheners, etc. It was discovered that those plug-in-fresheners could contain 20 organic compounds.
-At least one third have been classified as toxic or hazardous.
+We often bring the pollutants home in things like badly made candles, air fresheners, etc. They discovered that those plug-in-fresheners could contain 20 organic compounds.
+At least one-third have been classified as toxic or hazardous.
 Then there are things like xylene, benzene, trichloroethylene, and formaldehyde.

 The solution for cleaning the air, a gift from Mother Nature

-Nature can be a big help and in the form of houseplants, can provide the solution to bad air in your home.
+Nature can be a big help and as houseplants, can provide the solution to bad air in your home.
 Here are some you might consider using.

-How about a Dwarf Date plant.
-You have to be careful as it has pointed needles so do not get hurt.
-This plant grows slow but is drought resistant and in the meantime, will do a great job by filtering the xylene out of the air.
+How about a Dwarf Date plant?
+You have to be careful as it has pointed needles, so do not get hurt.
+This plant grows slow but is drought resistant and in the meantime, will do a superb job by filtering the xylene out of the air.

 Then there is the so-called bathroom plant, the Boston Ferns.
 It loves humidity and little light as it is native to the forests.
 A great helper as this plant gets rid of xylene as well as formaldehyde.